Quantitative Sciences Major

 Learn More About QSS

-One of the defining features of our QSS program is teaching students to apply quantitative methods to substantive problems.
+One of the defining features of our QSS program is teaching students to apply quantitative methods to disciplinary problems.

 Structure your semesters to complete the QSS major on time.